You want smart political talk without the meltdowns?

 No.

-They just gave what's his name the second back as pension.
+They just gave what's his name, the second, back as pension.

 McCabe.

-So you know that the fix is in with the Biden administration.
+Yeah, so you know that the fix is in with the Biden administration.

-But I'm So now now freeze frame that.
+So now freeze frame that.

 What does that say about our country?

-We're corrupt because it's a corrupt country.
+We're a crime country because it's a corrupt country.

 We're corrupt.